MollyShelhamer/cintel-04-rolling-monitoring/README.md

 - In rolling_monitor_shelhamr.py, step 3.25 was added
 - Calculates rolling median for # of errors

+## Phase 5: Apply skills to a new problem
+- See docs/index.md "Custom Project" section

 ## Notes

 - Use the **UP ARROW** and **DOWN ARROW** in the terminal to scroll through past commands.